Randonee/DIA/README.md

 DIA framework
 ==========

-DIA is a framework aimed at projects that have a server and multiple clients.
+DIA is an MVC framework aimed at projects that have a server and multiple clients.
 Currently the server has only been tested with php and clients have mostly been html/js.
+DIA makes us of Signals ([msignal](https://github.com/massiveinteractive/msignal "msignal")) for communication and IOC ([minject](https://github.com/massiveinteractive/minject "minject")) for dependancy injection.

 A full example can be seen here: https://github.com/Randonee/DIA/tree/master/example